deltaDAO/nautilus/README.md

 const owner = web3.defaultAccount
 ```

-With this we can now continue to set a few metadata informations for the asset:
+With this we can now continue to setup the metadata information for the asset:

 ```ts
 builder